Sanccob Eastern Cape, Cape St Francis

-If you support a penguin at Penguins Eastern Cape, you get to name it.
+If you support a penguin at Sanccob Eastern Cape, you get to name it.

-It’s feeding time at Penguins Eastern Cape, in the shadow of the lighthouse in the lovely coastal town of Cape St Francis.
+It’s feeding time at Sanccob Eastern Cape, in the shadow of the lighthouse in the lovely coastal town of Cape St Francis.

-Xolani Lawo heads into the grassy enclosure where many of them are dozing or balancing on rocks and gently herds them through a door.
+Xolani Lawo heads into the grassy enclosure where many of the penguins are dozing or balancing on rocks and gently herds them through a door.
 Each penguin has an identity bracelet on a flipper.
-Once on the Astroturf feeding platform, the volunteers call out the details to Xolani: 'Nip has had 4 sardines; 4 fish for Nella; 4 tails for Barcelona; Elvis had 1 small tail and 3 long tails.'
+Once on the Astroturf feeding platform, the volunteers call out the details to Xolani: 'Nip has had four sardines; four fish for Nella; four tails for Barcelona; Elvis had one small tail and three long tails.'

 Some penguins have been caught up in oil slicks from ships cleaning their bilges.
 A single vessel washing its decks can oil 100 penguins, leaving them poisoned, cold (because their feathers are no longer waterproof) and dehydrated.

-Penguins Eastern Cape has treated 10 000 seabirds in 25 years.
+This centre has treated more than 10 000 seabirds in 25 years.
 It’s a significant number, given that the African penguin population has suffered a crash from 150 000 pairs in the 1950s to fewer than 26 000 pairs by 2009.
 In 2010 they were put on the list of endangered animals.

 Some penguins can never be released (like Stevie, who is blind).
 But for the staff at this sanctuary, the happiest days of all are when healthy penguins can be taken to the beach and released.
 They head straight home, without a backward glance.

 Sanccob Eastern Cape